 Date Written: August 2017

-Despite federal prohibition, recreational marijuana is available to 21% of the United States population.
-A chief concern among policy makers across multiple levels of government and political parties is inter-state diversion of marijuana from states with legal markets to others.
-We measure this diversion with a natural experiment.
-Oregon opened a recreational market on October 1, 2015 next to an existing market in Washington, which opened on July 8, 2014.
-Using comprehensive administrative data on the universe of Washington sales, we find Washington retailers along the Oregon border experienced a 41% decline in sales immediately following Oregon's market opening.
+The use of marijuana is banned federally yet the substance will soon be available to 21% of the United States population under state laws.
+This regime of partial prohibition creates the potential for externalities created by states with legal markets.
+Indeed, a chief concern among local and national policy makers is the trafficking of marijuana produced legally in one state to other states.
+We measure, for the first time, this extent of this trafficking.
+We use a natural experiment: Oregon began allowing recreational marijuana sales on October 1, 2015, after Washington, its neighbor, began allowing sales on July 8, 2014.
+Using comprehensive administrative data on the universe of Washington sales, we find that Washington retailers along the Oregon border experienced a 41% decline in sales immediately following Oregon's market opening.
 Retailers along Washington's borders with Idaho and Canada experienced no such decline.
-The decline occurred equally across weekdays and weekends, and was largest among the largest transaction sizes, suggesting diversion, not drug tourism, was to blame.
-Our estimates suggest that 11.9% of the marijuana sold in Washington was diverted out of the state before Oregon legalized and 7.5% remains diverted today.
+The decline occurred equally across weekdays and weekends, and was largest among the largest transaction sizes, suggesting that drug trafficking, not drug tourism, was to blame.
+Our estimates suggest that 11.9% of the marijuana sold in Washington was trafficked out of the state before Oregon legalized and 7.5% remains trafficked today.